 - Ohio State University basketball schedule

-Huntington Park (home of the Clippers) was completed in 2009 and Nationwide Arena (home of the Blue Jackets) was built in 2000, while New Crew Stadium is slated for completion in mid-2021.
+Huntington Park (home of the Clippers) was completed in 2009 and Nationwide Arena (home of the Blue Jackets) was built in 2000, while New Crew Stadium just opened recently.
 They’ll all offer modern, vibrant game day experiences with family-friendly amenities.

 OSU football, on the other hand, is played in the legendary Ohio Stadium – most commonly referred to as “the Shoe”.
 It may not be new or fancy, but in “normal times” it accommodates a whopping 102,000 people for plenty of cheering and spelling the state’s name.
 Even if it’s not something I’d want to do every weekend, it’s a great experience for older kids and teens!